NEW YEAR PROMOTION - 15% OFF ALL PRODUCTS ADDED AT CHECKOUT AUTOMATICALLY

 Of the remaining 11 honeys, eight were effective against all the bacteria used in the testing.

 The lead scientist in the research team said that this proved that although Manuka honey is currently the only medical grade honey on the market, the study has revealed that other honeys should be considered for the same purposes.
 It should be considered that rather than importing Manuka, we look at our local honey as being the same or even more effective.
+Check out our blog on the groundbreaking research carried out on our Scottish Heather honey here.

 All Scottish Bee Company Heather Honey is produced in Scotland.